 We have to get better, as organizers, at helping people with ADD manage their tasks and time.
 One strategy is for the organizer to be the time estimator.
 It’s great if that skill can be transferred and it often can by example, but there is no harm in the organizer actually being the person who helps the ADD client estimate how long a project or a task will take and accounting for it in scheduling.
 Another strategy is to think of creative ways for a person with ADD to capture tasks on the run.
 That might be post-it notes, voice mail notes, texting oneself, sending yourself emails, or using apps that convert voice to text or text to voice.

 - What has been your biggest personal challenge around chronic disorganization?

-My disorganization centered on directions, getting from place A to place B without getting lost.
+My disorganization is centered on directions, getting from place A to place B without getting lost.
 I use voice GPS and that has been absolutely dreamy.
 I’m told directionality issues are part of my brand of dyslexia.
 Lots of little spatial challenges thwart me.
-I can’t for instance, look at my power point, advance the slides, and speak at the same time.
+I can’t for instance, look at my PowerPoint, advance the slides, and speak at the same time.
 I have to use index cards, even after all these years.

 What is the most difficult problem you have encountered helping someone who is chronically disorganized?
 Let us know so we can help.

 Along with other wonderful bloggers, I have been selected by the Feedspot panellists as one of the Top 15 Canadian Organizing Blogs on the web.
 Learn more about all of us. https://blog.feedspot.com/canadian_organizing_blogs/?feedid=5584279